 Innovative ventilation cuts fuel bills

 Cold draughts in heated buildings contribute to rising fuel bills as occupants rush to turn up their heating.
 Cambridge University spin-off Breathing Buildings has solved the problem by expertly designing a natural ventilation system that minimises energy use and improves air quality inside buildings.
 Cooling buildings in summer, in winter the systems mix incoming cold air with warm indoor air to create a comfortable environment to work in.
 Close monitoring of air quality and temperature also enables the system to respond automatically to keep occupants comfortable.

 Since its commercial launch in 2007, Breathing Buildings has installed over 1,000 systems in buildings ranging from schools to supermarkets, helping them keep a lid on fuel costs and CO2 emissions.

 Around a tenth of the UK’s electricity capacity comes from highly polluting and expensive ‘peaking power stations’, used by National Grid to ensure blackouts don’t happen during times of peak energy demand.

 KiWi Power works with clients to enable them to benefit from a National Grid scheme which pays companies to turn down non-essential power during spikes in demand.
 This helps reduce strain on the national electricity supply while potentially reducing CO2 emissions by reducing the use of carbon-intensive peaking power stations.

 As well as helping clients work out where their power can be safely reduced at times of peak demand, KiWi Power provides detailed energy use monitoring, which helps show where energy consumption could be reduced.

-This year our UK Awards will include the Impax Ashden Award for Energy Innovation
+This year our UK Awards included the Impax Ashden Award for Energy Innovation